F-L-X-S/BusBricks/README.md

 The ```stack_processing``` function has to process all payloads from the receive-stack and add the payloads to be send to the send-stack.
 Check [```ErrorService```](lib/ErrorService/ErrorService.cpp) or [```MessageService```](lib/MessageService/MessageService.cpp) for example implementations.

 - [x] adding functions to interact with the service besides imparting/picking-up payloads (e.g. [```sendMessage```](https://f-l-x-s.github.io/BusBricks/class_message__service.html#aa8d198ccf700400339e3240e1c9c86e4) of the [```MessageService```](lib/MessageService/MessageService.h)) (optional)

+## Build environments and testing
+### clang-build for local debugging
+The project is implemented to be debugged on the local engineering-device (PC).
+Therefore [testing-functions](test/manual) are defined for the local execution with clang (possible with other compilers, but only tested with clang). <br>
+Those functions are more thought as a "playground" for setting up scenarios to debug, than for approving complete functionality of the Program.<br>
+The clang-build is customized in [tasks](.vscode/tasks.json).<br>
+Because of the usage of Arduino-specific functions not supported by c++ natively, those functions are replaced by using the namespaces in [Arduino-Mocking](lib/mockArduino/mockArduino.h) and [Serial-Mocking](lib/mockSoftwareSerial/mockSoftwareSerial.h).

+### native environment
+The pio native-environment is setup in [platformio.ini](platformio.ini).
+All [automated tests](test/native/) are executed in this environment.

+### uno and nano328p environment
+ The environments for the target-architecture are configured in [platformio.ini](platformio.ini).

 ## License